 Parent Training (including migrant parent training)

 To meet the varied needs of production sites and their workforce, The Centre offers customised parenting sessions which can be tailored to support migrant workers who live separately from their children (migrant parents training), as well as those who live with their children.
-Trainings are available in basic and advanced modules, with advanced training generally offered to those parents who’ve successfully completed the basic training and wish to strengthen their parenting skills further.
+Training is available in basic and advanced modules, with advanced training generally offered to those parents who’ve successfully completed the basic training and wish to strengthen their parenting skills further.

 Target Audience